How it works

 Get advice from your local Citizens Advice Bureau or carers' centre to make sure that Carer's Allowance is the best type of support for you and the person you care for.

-Carer's Allowance Supplement will be £221 and will be paid in two payments a year.
-The first payment will be from mid-September 2018, backdated to April.
-The payments will be made in the same way you get Carer's Allowance.
+Carer's Allowance Supplement is £231.30 and is paid in two payments a year.
+The payments are made in the same way you get Carer's Allowance.

 You must be getting Carer's Allowance on the qualifying dates to get Carer's Allowance Supplement.
-These are two dates each year set by the Scottish Government.
+We set these two dates each year.
+The next qualifying date for Carer’s Allowance Supplement will be published in early in 2022.

 Who can get it

 There is no need to apply for Carer's Allowance Supplement.
-You will get this automatically if you get Carer's Allowance and live in Scotland.
+You will get Carer's Allowance Supplement automatically if you get Carer's Allowance and live in Scotland.
 You don't need to contact the DWP or Social Security Scotland to get this payment.

 If you are still waiting for a decision on your application for Carer's Allowance on the qualifying date then you won't get a payment straight away.
 If a decision is later made that you were eligible to get Carer's Allowance on the qualifying date then you will get a backdated payment.